What Are the Benefits of Local SEO?

 Reviews are also an essential ingredient for building consumer trust—a vital attribute that precedes any business transaction.

-Greater visibility, plus top-rated, fresh reviews are a magic formula both for local pack prominence and higher levels of consumer trust.
+Greater visibility, combined with top-rated, fresh reviews, is a magic formula for both local pack prominence and higher levels of consumer trust.

 8. More Sales